-- Establish a pop-up coffee cart by partnering with an existing cafe or a new trader, providing outdoor seating for customers. - Extend operating hours for restaurants and cafés to cater to both daytime and evening diners. - Work with traders to expand outdoor seating areas, utilising sidewalk or designated outdoor spaces, facilitating al fresco dining from morning to evening. - Illuminate key trees along Hall Street and Homer Street at night using fairy lights or light artwork. - Install digital wayfinding at key entrances that directs to nearby attractions such as Puckle Lane, Queens Park, Mount Alexander Road, etc. - Enhance the entrances into spaces, such as Palace Cinema and Brunetti's, by incorporating bespoke art installations, vibrant colour schemes, and clear wayfinding elements.
+- Establish a pop-up coffee cart by partnering with an existing cafe or a new trader, providing outdoor seating for customers. - Extend operating hours for restaurants and cafés to cater to both daytime and evening diners. - Work with traders to expand outdoor seating for all-day al fresco dining.
+MPAC will upgrade Homer and Everage streetscapes, with MPRLA supporting traders through initiatives such as, 'Open for Business'. - Illuminate key trees along Hall Street and Homer Street at night using fairy lights or light artwork. - Install digital wayfinding at key entrances that directs to nearby attractions such as Puckle Lane, Queens Park, Mount Alexander Road, etc. - Enhance the entrances into spaces, such as Palace Cinema and Brunetti's, by incorporating bespoke art installations, vibrant colour schemes, and clear wayfinding elements.